 As a commander, you have the ability to enter and fly/drive your own support assets as well as others you find on the planet - and which most likely don't even belong to you.
 Playing this career, you cannot fly other fighters or gunships, except your own (see the manual addendum PDF file).
 This was done for game balancing reasons.
 There are times when the commander will need to use an asset you don't have on your CC.
 Like now.
 Imagine using a DJP to hop to a hostile base, then grabbing one of their tanks, fighters, gunships etc, to flatten the base.
 Yeah, its fun.

 On your way to the supply station, you probably came across a Wildcat tank.
 Go look for it.
 If you don't know which one it is, activate your TDU and point it at the vehicles in your immediate vicinity - without pressing the fire button to designate any of them.
-Or you could activate the DIE, change the filter to GND mode using the $\mathbf{T}$ key and then using the . and , keys to cycle the targets until you locate this vehicle.
+Or you could activate the DIE, change the filter to GND mode using the T key and then using the . and , keys to cycle the targets until you locate this vehicle.
 Then close the DIE and follow the T marker on the map until you reach the vehicle.

-Once you get to the vehicle, stand in front of it and press the / key to enter it.
+Once you get to within 1m of the vehicle, press ALT+D to enter it.